Ixcateopan (archaeological site): Chontales

-The Tequistlatecan languages are part of some versions of the controversial Hokan Macro-family proposal, but generally considered to be isolates.
-Campbell and Oltrogge (1980) believe that the Tequistlatecan languages may be related to Jicaquean but this hypothesis remains to be explored further.
+The Chontal of Guerrero were a scarcely-documented ethnic group native to the northern portion of the state of Guerrero.
+The word Chontal means 'foreigner' in Nahuatl, and was applied as a label to many unrelated groups, whose only common facet was speaking a language other than Nahuatl.
+Thus, the Chontal of Guerrero should not be confused with the Chontal of Oaxaca, nor the Chontal Maya.
+The Chontal language of Guerrero is undocumented and unclassified, although there is speculation that it may have been related to the nearby Tuxtec language.
+Nahuatl became widespread as a lingua franca in the Chontal region, which meant that colonial missionaries were not compelled to learn the Chontal language.

 The Site

 The archaeological site remains so far explored comprise a section that possibly functioned as an important ceremonial center at regional level.
 Ixcateopan was placed of cult and war goods storage inhabited by various native populations, such as Cohuixcas “people from the place with small lizards”, the chontales “foreigners” and by mexicas, at the time when they were at war with the purépecha.
 The buildings correspond to at least five different constructive periods; the complex was dedicated to religious ceremonies, administrative activities and trade.

-After some Mexica military raids to areas near the Balsas River, under the command of Itzcóatl fourth Mexica Tlatoani (from náhuatl tlahtoāni “the speaker”), the military success over the northern part of the current Guerrero State was formalized during the ruling of Moctezuma Ilhuicamina, fifth Mexica “huey tlatoani” from 1440 to 1469, during which period the people of Oztuma, Ixcateopan, Taxco, Tlaxmalac and Cuetzala were conquered.
+After some Mexica military raids to areas near the Balsas River, under the command of Itzcóatl fourth Mexica Tlatoani (from náhuatl tlahtoāni “the speaker”), the military success over the northern part of modern-day Guerrero was formalized during the ruling of Moctezuma Ilhuicamina, fifth Mexica “huey tlatoani” from 1440 to 1469, during which period the people of Oztuma, Ixcateopan, Taxco, Tlaxmalac and Cuetzala were conquered.
 Therefore, Ixcateopan became a tributary province of Tepecoacuilco.

 The above was intimately associated with storage activities and clothing manufacturing from cotton, raw material that had to be the main source of supply and cult in the region.
 The archaeological zone is formed by a series of over laid structures built on the natural land elevation, it occupies approximately 5 thousand square meters.
 For construction they used local materials like: stone slabs, limestone and marble; for finishing, stucco and red paint was used.

 Finding of ancient instruments in the Ixcateopan archeological site corroborates that this place was subjugated by the Mexica military power.

 Ixcateopan was one of the last places conquered and dominated by the Mexica military power, becoming towards the end of the 15th and early 16th century, a tributary of the Triple Alliance; tools found at this archaeological site corroborate that this prehispanic site spun cotton for Tenochtitlan, which was used to make soldiers suits.

 In several site excavations ancient instruments were found, mainly spindle whorls apparatus (malacates), in the remains of some rooms.